FILE: <bc-72.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 density-dependence.
 These theories generally provide testable hypotheses

-sense can be problematical.
-Four cases regarding density-dependence in a
+statistical sense can be problematical.
+Four cases regarding

-life-table may be distinguished: (1) there may be no density dependence in
+density-dependence in a life-table may be distinguished: (1) there may be no

-dependent, which necessitates careful consideration in constructing tests of
+may be density dependent, which necessitates careful consideration in

-hypotheses.
-Hypotheses regarding density dependence are usually tested
+constructing tests of hypotheses.
+Hypotheses regarding density dependence are

-against the null hypothesis that no density-dependence is present in the
+usually tested against the null hypothesis that no density-dependence is

 systems which are not characterized by density-dependent stabilizing